Botulism: Food

-Toxin that is produced by the bacterium in containers of food that have been improperly preserved is the most common cause of food-borne botulism.
-Fish that has been pickled without the salinity or acidity of brine that contains acetic acid and high sodium levels, as well as smoked fish stored at too high a temperature, presents a risk, as does improperly canned food.
+The most common cause of foodborne botulism is toxin produced by the bacterium in containers of food that have been improperly preserved.
+Fish that have been pickled without the salinity or acidity of brine that contains acetic acid and high sodium levels, as well as smoked fish stored at too high a temperature, present a risk, as does improperly canned food.

 Food-borne botulism results from contaminated food in which C. botulinum spores have been allowed to germinate in low-oxygen conditions.
 This typically occurs in improperly prepared home-canned food substances and fermented dishes without adequate salt or acidity.
 Given that multiple people often consume food from the same source, it is common for more than a single person to be affected simultaneously.
 Symptoms usually appear 12–36 hours after eating, but can also appear within 6 hours to 10 days.

 No withdrawal periods have been established for cows affected by botulism.
 Lactating cows injected with various doses of botulinum toxin C have not resulted in detectable botulinum neurotoxin in milk produced.
 Using mouse bioassays and immunostick ELISA tests, botulinum toxin was detected in whole blood and serum but not in milk samples, suggesting that botulinum type C toxin does not enter milk in detectable concentrations.
 Cooking and pasteurization denatures botulinum toxin but does not necessarily eliminate spores.
 Botulinum spores or toxins can find their way into the dairy production chain from the environment.
 Despite the low risk of milk and meat contamination, the protocol for fatal bovine botulism cases appears to be incineration of carcasses and withholding any potentially contaminated milk from human consumption.
 It is also advised that raw milk from affected cows should not be consumed by humans or fed to calves.

-There have been several reports of botulism from pruno wine made of food scraps in prison.
+There have been several reports of botulism from pruno wine made from food scraps in prison.
 In a Mississippi prison in 2016, prisoners illegally brewed alcohol that led to 31 cases of botulism.
 The research study done on these cases found the symptoms of mild botulism matched the symptoms of severe botulism, though the outcomes and progression of the disease were different.

 Wound

-Wound botulism results from the contamination of a wound with the bacteria, which then secrete the toxin into the bloodstream.
+Wound botulism results from the contamination of a wound with the bacteria, which then secretes the toxin into the bloodstream.
 This has become more common in intravenous drug users since the 1990s, especially people using black tar heroin and those injecting heroin into the skin rather than the veins.
-Wound botulism can also come from a minor wound that is not properly cleaned out; the skin grows over the wound thus trapping the spore in an anaerobic environment and creating botulism.
-One example was a person who cut their ankle while using a weed eater; as the wound healed over, it trapped a blade of grass and spec of soil under the skin that led to severe botulism requiring hospitalization and rehabilitation for months.
+Wound botulism can also come from a minor wound that is not properly cleaned out; the skin grows over the wound, thus trapping the spore in an anaerobic environment and creating botulism.
+One example was a person who cut their ankle while using a weed eater; as the wound healed over, it trapped a blade of grass and speck of soil under the skin that led to severe botulism requiring hospitalization and rehabilitation for months.
 Wound botulism accounts for 29% of cases.